 Javier Arguello is the Executive Director of COGx and is primarily responsible for guiding the organization’s research and global partnerships.

 The impetus for his work is personal.
-At the age of five, Javier and his family escaped a war caused by a US invasion in his home country.
-He subsequently attended four private and three public schools in three cities and three countries before graduating from high school.
+As a child, Javier attended four private and three public schools in three cities and three countries before graduating from high school.
 The shifting cultures, languages and personal situation led to dramatic changes in his academic performance.
 At the age of 13, he was diagnosed as “mildly retarded”.
 By 18, Javier was a community college dropout and had given up on the prospect of a formal college-level education.

 Javier then earned scholarships and graduate degrees from Yale and Harvard.
 He also earned a graduate-level fellowship to conduct research at MIT’s Department of Brain and Cognitive Sciences.